Understanding the Exposome

 How are the biomarkers determined in Equal-Life?

-Our subsequent analysis using bioinformatics tools revealed that these proteins are involved in immune responses and brain cell development processes. [meaning that: ….
-Explain].
-We utilized a European-wide database covering Finland, the UK, and Estonia to further validate what we found.
-This validation confirmed that the genes responsible for these 111 proteins are strongly associated with neurological, psychotic, or psychological traits.
-Thus, we found reliable biomarkers in blood plasma for mental health conditions during adolescence.
+Additionally, we utilised a European-wide database covering Finland, the UK, and Estonia to further validate what we found.
+This validation confirmed that the genes responsible for 30 proteins are strongly associated with neurological, psychotic, or psychological traits.
+Thus, we found candidate protein biomarkers indicating the underlying biological processes involved in youth mental health and early psychopathology.